Mobile SDK

 How the Mobile SDK Fits into Digital Experience

 The mobile SDK is a way to extend Digital Experience and provide digital chat in mobile apps.
-Digital Experience is the part of CXone that supports digital channels.
+Digital Experience is the part of CXone Mpower that supports digital channels.
 Examples of digital channels are WhatsApp, posts on Facebook, or digital chat.
-To add CXone digital chat into your apps, you must configure certain features in the Digital Experience section of the CXone interface.
-Then, with the SDK, you access and use features that you set up in CXone.
+To add CXone Mpower digital chat into your apps, you must configure certain features in the Digital Experience section of the CXone Mpower interface.
+Then, with the SDK, you access and use features that you set up in CXone Mpower.

-For example, part of the getting started process is to set up a digital chat channel in CXone.
-Your app creates a WebSocket connection with the channel you created.
+For example, part of the getting started process is to set up a digital chat channel in CXone Mpower.
+Then, your app must create a WebSocket connection with the digital chat channel that you created.
 You could also set up advanced features like welcomes messages or pre-chat surveys.
 These give you a variety of options to streamline your app users' experience.
 Users can provide initial information about their issue or request, enter basic personal data, and so forth.
-These features are initially set up in CXone, which you can then use with the SDK.
+These features are initially set up in CXone Mpower, which you can then use with the SDK.

 Building Your Chat UI